aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/2-create-dashboard/README.md

 Verify that the key pair is created in the same AWS region you will use for the tutorial.

 WARNING!!
 This tutorial environment will exceed your free-usage tier.
 You will incur charges as a result of building this environment and executing the scripts included in this tutorial.
-Delete all files on the EFS file system that were created during this tutorial and delete the  stack so you don’t continue to incur additional compute and storage charges.
+Delete all files on the S3 bucket that were created during this tutorial and delete the CloudFormation stack(s) so you don’t continue to incur additional compute and storage charges.

 ---
 ### 2.1 Create Amazon CloudWatch dashboard for your FSx for Lustre file system